A Haunted House: Plot

 The next night, Malcolm notices the paranormal activity and tries to move out of the house and leave Kisha.
 Since he can't sell his house in the current market, they hire Chip, a psychic, to investigate; Chip immediately falls in love with Malcolm.
 Before Chip can leave, after finding nothing wrong, Kisha confesses to making a deal with the devil for a pair of shoes.
 Chip tells Kisha she is screwed and invites Malcolm to join his wrestling group.
 After Chip leaves, Kisha shows Malcolm a video of her eighth birthday, in which she began to experience paranormal activity by her imaginary friend, Tony.
 The next night, Kisha gets out of bed in the middle of the night, stands by the bed for several hours, and begins to dance.
 Malcolm wakes up and follows Kisha to the kitchen, where he catches her eating uncooked food and drinking old milk.
 She screams crazily when Malcolm restrains her.
 In the morning, Kisha remembers nothing.

 On another night, Kisha urges Malcolm to investigate a noise, but it turns out to be Rosa, his Hispanic housekeeper.
 Rosa quits, and Malcolm and Kisha smoke marijuana with the ghost to relieve their pain.
 The next day, Malcolm's friend Steve and his girlfriend Jenny bring over a ouija board to communicate with the ghost.
-When it misspells ghost as "gost", they all laugh at it, and it throws the ouija board across the room, scaring Jenny and Steve out of the house.
+When it misspells ghost as "gost", they all laugh at it, and it angrily throws the ouija board across the room, scaring Jenny and Steve out of the house.
 That night, the ghost drags Malcolm out of the room and has sex with Kisha.
 When Malcolm finds out, he calls his cousin Ray Ray, who immediately flees when he sees the ghost's powers.
 That same night, Kisha waits for the ghost until it gets late and leaves.
 After Kisha leaves, the ghost rapes Malcolm.